uviclibraries/html-css/act-2.md

 Excellent!
 Now you know how to add images and links to a web page <span style='font-size:20px;'>&#128526;</span>

-Let's move on the final part of this workshop: changing the look and feel of your web page using CSS, or Cascading Style Scheets...
+Let's move on the final part of this workshop: changing the look and feel of your web page using CSS, or Cascading Style Sheets...

 <script>